superzrb126/learning/Docker-0.5.0:-external-volumes,-advanced-networking,-self-hosted-registry.md

-Introducing Docker 0.4.0
+Introducing Docker 0.5.0
 ========================

 Dear Dockers,

 Today we are happy to introduce a new release of Docker.
-In addition to numerous stability and usability fixes, this release introduces 2 highly anticipated features: Remote API and Build, as well as a very cool Openstack integration.
+In addition to numerous stability and usability fixes, this release adds support for external volumes, advanced networking options, a vastly improved self-hosted registry, and dozens of other improvements.

 Contents
 ========